lordkidu/Startup-CarSell-Script/README.md

 **Vehicle Spawning:**
 Vehicles appear at random locations for each mission.

-**Blips & Markers:**
+**Blips**
 Blips on the map guide players to the NPC, vehicle, and sale location.
-A marker shows where to sell the vehicle.

 **Rewards:**
 Complete the mission to receive a reward, which can be a weapon or item.